Vietnam.vn - Nền tảng quảng bá Việt Nam

 VnExpressVnExpress23/02/2024

-British media reported that on February 16, British authorities discovered seven immigrants believed to be Vietnamese citizens in a truck at Newhaven ferry terminal, Newhaven town, Lewes district, East Sussex county.
+British media reported that on February 16, British authorities discovered seven immigrants believed to be Vietnamese citizens in a truck container at Newhaven ferry terminal, Newhaven town, Lewes district, East Sussex county.

-The incident comes just a day after a British court sentenced Valeriu Iordatii, a Romanian driver who smuggled a group of seven people, including six Vietnamese citizens, into the UK illegally in a cramped compartment on the roof of a lorry.
+The incident occurred just a day after a British court sentenced Valeriu Iordatii, a Romanian driver who smuggled a group of seven people, including six Vietnamese nationals, into the UK illegally in a cramped compartment on the roof of a lorry.
 These incidents show that the flow of illegal immigrants into the UK has not ended, despite the tragedy of 39 Vietnamese people dying in a container in 2019.

-In an investigation conducted in late 2023, a reporter from the British ITV News station approached a young Vietnamese man on the island of Malta, a famous peaceful tourist destination in the Mediterranean, to learn about the journey of Vietnamese people finding their way to Europe and towards the UK.
+In an investigation conducted in late 2023, a reporter from the British ITV News approached a young Vietnamese man on the island of Malta, a famous peaceful tourist destination in the Mediterranean, to learn about the journey of Vietnamese people finding their way to Europe and towards the UK.

 Malta study abroad advertisement from the agency where the young man used the service.
 Photo: ITV News

-"Before that, I didn't even know where Malta was.
-The agent said that applying for a student visa to Malta was a good option to create a corridor for us to Europe," the young man told ITV News.
+"I didn't even know where Malta was before.
+The agent said that applying for a student visa to Malta was a good option to create a corridor to bring us to Europe," the young man told ITV News.
 "They said I would go to Malta, study English for a few months, then I could easily move to another European country to work and send money home."

 He said he had to mortgage his property and land to borrow money to pay the agent, with the assurance that he would pay off all the debt after only a few years of working in the UK.